 The following is a list of the most popular colleges and universities in the U.S. for a Manufacturing Engineering degree, based purely on number of students graduated.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

-Is safety on campus a concern?
-You are going to be happy to know that Brigham Young University - Provo is known for a low crime rate.
+For those who would like to carry on after earning a bachelor's degree, Brigham Young University - Provo has graduate programs available.
 The student body at Brigham Young University - Provo is very diverse and welcomes undergraduates from over 49 U.S. states and 42 nations around the world.
 Where is Brigham Young University - Provo doing the best?
 Check out all the school's rankings.

 Any student pursuing a degree in Manufacturing Engineering has to take a look at Texas State University.
 Positioned in San Marcos, Texas, Texas State offers a dependable, suburban environment for learners.

 If you're concerned with accumulating an excessive amount of college debt, you will want to be aware that graduates leave Texas State with an average of only $23,980 in student loans.
 This school is thought to be a great decision for veterans and military members.
 Interested in learning more details on Texas State University's campus?
 Take a virtual tour.

 It is hard to find a better school than Ferris State University if you wish to study Manufacturing Engineering.
 Graduates of the Manufacturing Engineering program state that they receive average early career earnings of $63,900 and mid-career earnings of $63,900.
 Students who enjoy a more slow-paced life will appreciate Ferris State University's location in the small town of Big Rapids, Michigan.

 If you're considering Ferris, hit the books.
 The average SAT score of applicants is 1,045.
 Ferris has been rated among the best for quality education outcomes for veterans and active-duty military.
 Videos from Ferris could be a good way to explore university.